-We currently expect that our inhaler will be reviewed for approval as part of the NDA for AFRESA.
+Our first generation inhaler is being reviewed for approval as part of the NDA for AFRESA.
 No assurances exist that we will not be required to obtain separate device clearances or approval for use of our inhaler with AFRESA.
 This may result in our being subject to medical device review user fees and to other device requirements to market our inhaler and may result in significant delays in commercialization.
 Even if the device component is approved as part of our NDA for AFRESA, numerous device regulatory requirements still apply to the device part of the drug-device combination.